mcleanGit/StaffTrack/README.md

 # 12 SQL: Employee Tracker

 EmployeeTracker is a command-line application to manage a company's employee database.
 The app uses Node.js, Inquirer, and MySQL.
+The database is set up with `mysql` using a created employee_tracker_db.
+The db is sourced with schema and seeded from the mysql prompt line.
+Queries can be made within mysql.
+However, mysql is quit so the command-line application can be launched with `node index`.
+Interactions through `inquirer` prompts are set up so that user responses are fed through functions to read, create, update, and delete information on employees, roles, and departments which is displayed via `console.table`.
 As the app is not deployed, a link to a walkthrough video is provided at the end of this README.
 The github repository for the app is found here: https://github.com/mcleanGit/StaffTrack.

 This is the received background User Story the app addresses: